Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 These same steps should be followed whether the pest is insect, disease or weed.

 Hundreds, perhaps thousands, of different kinds of insects are likely to be found in gardens every year.
-The presence of insects doesn’t mean that there is a problem.
+The presence of insects does not mean that there is a problem.
+Only about one tenth of all kinds of insects cause damage.
 Some insects just rest on plants then fly off without causing any damage.
 Some insects are beneficial because they eat insects that cause damage.
-Only about one tenth of all insects cause damage.
+A guide to beneficial insects with pictures and be found at GrowSmartGrowSafe.org by clicking on Good Bugs.

 Holes in leaves are not always caused by insects.
 Holes may be caused by shothole disease or by slugs.

-Identify the pest While there are so many different kinds of insects, they are divided into a few groups based on their characteristics.
-Some go through complete metamorphosis, that is, a great change from the larva stage through the pupa state to the adult.
-Others have young nymphs that look the same as the adult except that adults have wings and can mate.
-Some have chewing mouths while others have sucking mouths.
-Some do damage as larvae while others do damage as adults and some do damage at both stages.
+Other insects have young nymphs that look the same as the adult except that adults have wings and can mate.
+Grasshoppers have chewing mouths while true bugs and aphids have sucking mouths.
+Some true bugs do damage as larvae while others do damage as adults and some do damage at both stages.

 Some chewing insects leave holes in leaves or eat the entire leaf.
 Examples are caterpillars and beetles.
 Leaf miners chew tunnels in leaves while borers and bark beetles chew tunnels through wood.